-South-side sign crusader questions politicians on their banners
+Southside sign crusader questions politicians on their banners

 But, what is the rule for temporary street signs?

-“Signs are illegal when they are placed in the city right of way, and the city right of way is area for the curb to where you might see some telephone polls or the sidewalk,” Yager said.
+"Signs are illegal when they are placed in the city right-of-way, and the city right-of-way is area for the curb to where you might see some telephone poles or the sidewalk," Yager said.

 The city has four part-time employees that collect illegal signs year round.
 Twice annually, Oklahoma City makes a city-wide sweep with all their manpower.